mprokopov/devops-enigneer-test/README.md

 - install dependencies using `bundle install` command

 ## Run
-`bundle exec ruby web.rb`
+`bundle exec rake prod`

-This should spin up a web server on port `4567`
+This should spin up the production web server on port `4567`

 The application uses sqlite3 database for the sake of simplicity